Volunteer @ Summer Camp 2023

 Time: 9:30 to 11:00 am and/or 11:00 to 12:30pm

-Co-teach hour and a half lessons with groups of 2-9 campers.
+Co-teach 90 minute lessons with groups of 2-9 campers divided by age: younger students are 3rd grade-6th grade and older students are 7th grade-12 grade.
 We offer bass, drums, guitar, keyboard and vocals.
 We can provide all instruments for campers and instructors.
-Groups are organized by age and often have a range of experience levels and musical interests.
+Groups often have a range of experience levels and musical interests.
 It is suggested to design a detailed and flexible curriculum for the week ahead of time; we have resources to assist with this process.
-Instructors take into account the different learning styles and musical interests of the group, adapting curriculums as guided by the interests of the group.
-Learning technical skills and means of self expression are equally valued.
-Lessons aim to give campers skills they can put to use right away in their afternoon band practice.
+Instructors take into account the different learning styles and musical interests of the group, adapting curriculum as guided by the interests of the group.
+Equal value between learning technical skills and means of self expression.
+Lessons aim to give campers skills they can use right away in their afternoon band practice.

 Time: any time between 8am-5:30pm!

 Support summer camp with whatever needs to get done.
-As suits your skills, this may include subbing for late or absent volunteers, moving gear, cleaning, typing and other tasks as needed.
-We will always appreciate having floaters so if you are not sure where to apply, this is a great place to start!
+We will figure out what suits your skills!
+This may include subbing for late or absent volunteers, filling in to during staff lunch breaks, moving gear, running snack time, cleaning, and other tasks as needed.
+We always appreciate having floaters so if you are not sure where to apply, this is a great place to start!

 Time: 8:30-9am and/or 9-9:30am

 Assist staff in starting off the camp day.
-This may include marking attendance, kitchen work, setting up the morning workshop, moving gear, and other tasks as needed.
+This may include marking attendance, assisting with activities for campers prior to assembly, doing kitchen work, setting up morning workshop, moving gear, and other tasks as needed.

 Time: 8:30-9am and/or 9-9:30am